Exploring Off-Campus Programs

 What is an Off-Campus Program?

-Study abroad is a life-changing experience for many students, opening their eyes to different ways of life and promoting understanding and tolerance.
-Research shows that students who study abroad have better grades, more confidence, and are more likely to graduate from college at higher rates than students who do not study abroad.
+Studying away can be a life-changing experience for many students, opening their eyes to different ways of life and promoting understanding and tolerance.
+Research shows that students who study away have better grades, more confidence, and are more likely to graduate from college at higher rates than students who do not study away.

-Despite these studies study abroad participation across the country still remains at less than 10% amongst undergraduates.
+Despite these studies study away participation across the country still remains at less than 10% among undergraduates.
 Therefore, it is a wonderful opportunity for your student to distinguish themselves and develop critical skills that will make them more competitive in the job market.

 LSA and LSA+

 Dartmouth's Language Study Abroad (LSA) and Advanced Language Study Abroad (LSA+) programs have been developed in response to the College's commitment of understanding, and communicating with, people of other cultures.
 To this end, Dartmouth maintains programs in a number of countries.
 Undergraduate students live with local families on most LSA and LSA+ programs.
 Life with local families gives students a personal context through which they gain access to the culture as a whole.
 Studying the language, literature and civilization gives them an intellectual grasp of historical and contemporary cultural patterns.

 Foreign Study Programs (FSP) principal objective is an in-depth experience of the life and culture of the country through the substantive courses as well as through social interactions with the local people.
 Like their language-based counterparts, these programs offer undergraduate students opportunities to study other cultures and disciplines in depth as well as to gain new perspectives on our society.
 FSP's in the language departments offer advanced study of the country's language, literature and civilization and are designed for students that have equivalent or advanced language skills as compared to an LSA program.